lisp-mirror/lqml/readme-prepare-android.md

 You don't need Android Studio, so search for **command line tools** on the SDK download page.

-The NDK version that will work with both ECL and Qt5.15.2 is `21.3`.
+The NDK version that will work with both ECL and Qt5.15 is `21.3`.

+The latest working SDK for Qt5.15 is e.g.
+`/opt/android/sdk/platforms/android-34`.
+If you find versions greater than 34 in your SDK platforms path, you need to move them to another directory before compiling APKs.